nortikin/sverchok/docs/nodes/profile_parametric.rst

     #   : single line comment prefix

 Variables may be negated, this is a simple negation.
-There are 2 slightly more evaluation modes:
+There are 2 slightly more elaborate evaluation modes:

 **Mode 1:** Requires the use or parentheses to indicate where extra operations take place.
 Mode 1 is restrictive and only allows addition and subtaction